dahrihadri/aws-s3-static-website/README.md

 ### Step 2: Upload Website Content

 - Next, I uploaded my website’s files into my S3 bucket.
-- There were two files to upload: index.html and Nextwork -Everyone should be in a job they love_files. index.html references and utilizes files from the website_files directory to render properly.
-For example Images and other resources in website_files are used to enrich content on the webpage.
+- There were two files to upload: index.html and Nextwork. -Everyone should have a job where they love_files. index.html references and utilizes files from the website_files directory to render properly.
+For example, Images and other resources in website_files are used to enrich content on the webpage.

 Object successfully uploaded